Charlies Chuck Roast | Smoked Beef Roast Recipe

 Instructions

-• Place in your smoker uncovered once your smoker has preheated to 235°F and is burning a clean smoke.
+• Place in your smoker uncovered once your smoker has preheated to 225°F and is burning a clean smoke.

 Get Leftovers?

-In the unlikely event that you have leftovers here are a couple of my favorite ways to use them!
+If you have leftovers, here are a couple of my favorite ways to use them!

 smoked chuck roast burger on my plate with lots of bbq sauce